Love Travelling Solo? You're Not Alone

 Let people know where you’re going

 Of course you’ll want to give all the details to a few close friends, but consider registering your itinerary with the Canadian embassy as well at travel.gc.ca.
 Depending on your destination, you may want to let someone in your vicinity know your plans – whether it’s another member of your tour group, the hotel front desk, or even ensuring you cross in front of security cameras in hotels, stores and restaurants to increase your trackability.
-Even little things to extend your digital footprint, such as frequent social media posts with time and location tags will let friends and family know where you are.
 At a bare minimum, email yourself all the crucial details -- from scans of your passport and documents to important phone numbers, like the local embassy and your health insurance hotline.
+Plan ahead by downloading the app TripWhistle Global, which allows you to get in touch with authorities should you need to -- without the hassle of memorizing local emergency numbers.
+And, in certain U.S. cities, you can plan your driving routes to avoid high-crime areas by using the app RedZone Map.

 Pack for safety